-Proof of adequate finances for the duration of your stay in Thailand is required at the point of entry into the country (ie traveller’s cheques and/or cash equivalent to ฿10,000 per person and ฿20,000 per family).
-In practice, you are unlikely to need to show this, but be prepared nonetheless.
+Due to issues with 'begpackers', proof of adequate finances for the duration of your stay in Thailand is required at the point of entry into the country (please see the information under 'Visas').

 The arrival card TM6 needs to be filled in during the flight and shown to border officials on arrival and on departure.